 I currently have a project to print my paintings on fabric and create new design objects such as scarves.
 I would like to make clothes one day but for now I'm starting with something simpler.

 I see myself in Barcelona with a very large studio full of paintings.

 Finish the sentence: When things get tough…

 You have to surround yourself with love and creativity.
 Creativity saves many people.

 What would you do if you could change the world?

-I would change the way of teaching children so that they grow more aware of their surroundings and take better care of the planet, are better among humans and with animals.
+I would change the way of teaching children so that they grow up more aware of what surrounds them and take better care of the planet, be kinder among humans and with animals.